Ernest Bulmer: Early life

-Bulmer continued his medical studies with a year at a hospital in Paris, then did his residency at Birmingham General Hospital, where he became an assistant physician in 1925.
+Bulmer continued his medical studies with a year at a hospital in Paris, then undertook his residency at Birmingham General Hospital, where he became an assistant physician in 1925.
 He became a member of the Royal College of Physicians of Edinburgh in 1924 and a Doctor of Medicine the following year.
-In 1926 he became a member of the Royal College of Physicians, and was elected a fellow in 1936.
-In 1927 Bulmer married Dr. Eileen Wake, a fellow resident at the Birmingham General Hospital.
+In 1926 he became a member of the Royal College of Physicians, and was elected a Fellow in 1936.
+In 1927 Bulmer married Dr Eileen Wake, a fellow resident at the Birmingham General Hospital.
 They had one child, a son called Michael who became a biometrician.